SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock SNMPc.md

 - **Trap OID**: The trap OID of the event this filter row applies to.
 Use an asterisk wildcard ('\*') to match 0 or more characters, or a question mark wildcard ('?') to match one character.
 Use *Any* if the row should be applied to all traps.
 The trap OID will not be considered when filtering events.

-- **Message Filter**: Regular expression to filter an ID from the message in the events table.Example:
+- **Message Filter**: Regular expression to filter an ID from the message in the events table.
+Example:

 - Input: "OSPF - 1.2.3.4 5.6.7.8 0 5 ospfTraps"